Extreme Plasmas in the Universe

 Application and Reference Letters

 We encourage graduate students and beginning postdocs interested in plasma physics to apply to the summer school.
 To apply, please fill out the application form where you will be asked to provide your CV and a motivation statement.
 Please also arrange for a reference letter to be submitted following the same link.
-The application deadline is March 15, 2024.
+The application deadline was March 15, 2024.

 Reference letter writers, please follow the application link and choose “letter” in the first section to upload the letter.
-Please upload your letter by March 15, 2024.

 Apply by March 15